 Interview: How Honeywell Aerospace Fixes Supply Chains

 If there’s even the slightest chance of a supply chain issue, Douglas Bingham and his team are on the case.
-They’re responsible at Honeywell Aerospace for crucial auxiliary power units and generators used on airplanes.
+They’re responsible at Honeywell Aerospace for crucial auxiliary power units and generators used on airplanes, and they leverage automation to ensure efficiency and reliability.
 Any disruption or delay could have a far-reaching impact, so identifying issues before they happen is a vital part of the job.

 Bingham ensures that the entire bill of materials for every product and part is on the assembly line in time and growing to meet customer demand.
 This duty encompasses a range of different processes and manufacturing technologies.
 Of those technologies, additive manufacturing has proven invaluable — even if Bingham believes its full potential has yet to be realized.